 This can create problems for young people who don’t have yet have a history of using and repaying credit cards and car loans.
 Additionally, consumers who have had loans sent to a collections bureau but have paid the debt in full don’t have those paid collections factored into their VangageScore.
 (FICO® newest Scoring Model, FICO® 9, also ignores paid collections, but is not widely used yet.)

-Nonetheless, the FICO® Credit Score remains the most popular among lenders themselves, so it’s important to be aware of your FICO® Score by regularly checking one or more of the free FICO® Scores mentioned above.
-(Free FICO® Credit reports are not offered.)
-All of the FICO® Credit Scores provided by the Chase Slate, Discover, and Citi-branded consumer credit cards use the FICO® 8 Credit Scoring Model.
+Nonetheless, the FICO® Credit Score remains the most popular among lenders themselves, so it’s important to be aware of your FICO® Score, you can do so by regularly checking one or more of the free FICO® Scores options that are available.
+Free FICO® Credit reports are not offered.
+The FICO® Credit Scores provided by some of the credit card issuers may use the FICO® 8 Credit Scoring Model.

 A final resource for comparing your FICO® Credit Score to the scores of people applying for credit cards, mortgages, and car loans is the FICO® forum, an independent resource where members discuss their own experiences applying for credit.
 The open forum makes it easy to see whether members with similar FICO® Credit Scores were approved for the credit products you are interested in.

 Take a look at the graphic that outlines how your credit scores overlap from the different bureaus.

 The credit bureau phone numbers, addresses, and online dispute resolution centers are as follows:

 P.O.
 Box 740256